bhupeshdod/Predicting-House-prices-from-Melbourne-housing-dataset-using-R/README.md

 # Predicting-House-prices-from-Melbourne-housing-dataset-using-R

-**Overview** <br>
-This repository contains a comprehensive analysis of the Melbourne housing market, focusing on determining the impact of various features, including property type and region, on housing prices.
-The project uses multiple linear regression models to analyze a dataset of 13,580 housing transactions, refined to 8,205 observations after cleaning.
-The primary goal is to identify key factors influencing property prices, which is crucial for investment analysis and decision-making in the real estate domain.

-**Dataset** <br>
-The dataset, titled "Melbourne Housing Market," comprises 21 variables and initially includes 13,580 observations.
-The data covers various aspects of properties sold in Melbourne, such as price, number of bathrooms and rooms, year built, land size, property type, and region.
-After preprocessing, which involved removing outliers and handling missing values, the dataset was reduced to 8,205 observations.

-**Features** <br>
-Key features analyzed in the dataset include:
-Price: Price of the property in dollars.
-Bathroom: Number of bathrooms in the property.
-Room: Number of rooms.
-YearBuilt: Year in which the property was built.
-Distance: Distance from the Central Business District (CBD).
-Landsize: Size of the land on which the property is built.
-Type: Type of real estate (e.g., house, unit, townhouse).
-Regionname: Name of the region where the property is located.

-**Assumptions:** <br>
-Quantitative/categorical predictors, continuous outcome.
-Non-zero variance.
-No perfect multicollinearity (verified with VIF test).
-Independence from external variables.
-Normal, homoscedastic, independent residuals (analysis to follow).

-**Key Findings from Tests** <br>
-Multiple R-squared: Increases with the inclusion of "Type" and "Region name."
-Durbin-Watson Test: Indicates no autocorrelation.
-Max Cook’s Distance: Below the cutoff value of 1, indicating no influential outliers.
-Max VIF: Well below 10, indicating no multicollinearity.

-**Residual Analysis:** <br>
-Some non-normality and heteroscedasticity observed in residual plots.
-"Region name" model shows better performance compared to the "Type" model.

-**ANOVA Test** <br>
-Both "Type" and "Region name" models significantly outperform the model without these features.
-"Region name" model is superior to "Type" model (F = 407.3, p<0.01).

-**Model with Region name - Coefficients** <br>
-Significant coefficients for features like Rooms, YearBuilt, Bathroom, Landsize, Distance, and various Region names.
-Example: Adding a bathroom increases the price by approximately 180,897.89 to 215,343.25 dollars.

-**Conclusion** <br>
-"Region name" is a stronger predictor than "Type."
-Both features together improve model performance.
-The model explains 59% of the variation in house prices.
-Certain model assumptions were violated, indicating limitations in generalizability and predictive accuracy.
-Residual Analysis: Checking for normality, homoscedasticity, and independence of residuals.
-Comparative Analysis: Using ANOVA to compare models.

-Key Findings
-The feature "Region name" is a stronger predictor of housing prices than "Type."
-Including both "Type" and "Region name" enhances the model's predictive power.
-The model accounts for approximately 59% of the variation in housing prices.
+**Project Overview** <br>
+The project aims to identify and prioritize critical decision variables in property investment using multiple linear regression.
+It assesses how different features, especially property type and regional location, influence the price of properties in Melbourne.

+**Data Description:** <br>
+Dataset: Melbourne housing with 13,580 observations and 21 variables.<br>
+Study Focus: Impact of "Type" and "Region name" on property investment analysis.<br>
+Selected Features: Price, Bathroom, Room, YearBuilt, Distance, Landsize, Type, Regionname.<br>
+Outliers and Abnormalities: Removed after visual inspection (e.g., YearBuilt = 1196, Landsize = 37000).<br>
+Final Dataset: 8,205 observations after removing outliers and null values.

+**Analysis Planning:** <br>
+Models: Three models constructed to evaluate "Region name" and "Type."<br>
+Assumptions: Quantitative/categorical predictors, continuous outcome, non-zero variance, no perfect multicollinearity, predictors uncorrelated with external variables, normal/homoscedastic/independent residuals.

+**Results:** <br>
+Model Performance: Measured using R-squared, Durbin-Watson Test, Cook’s Distance, VIF.<br>
+Key Findings: <br>
+- Model with "Region name" is more ideal than with "Type."<br>
+- No influential points or collinearity detected.<br>
+- Residual analysis shows non-normality and non-homoscedasticity.<br>
+ANOVA Test: Revealed that both "Type" and "Region name" significantly improve model performance over the baseline.

+**Coefficients (Model with Region name):** <br>
+Significant predictors include Rooms, YearBuilt, Bathroom, Landsize, Distance, and various "Region name" categories. <br>
+The model accounts for 59% of the variation in house prices.

+**Conclusion:** <br>
+"Region name" is a better predictor than "Type."<br>
+Including both features improves model performance.<br>
+The model has limitations due to violated assumptions and may not generalize well for price predictions.

+**Managerial Implications:** <br>
+The analysis aids in understanding factors influencing property prices.<br>
+Provides a basis for forecasting the impact of specific features on house prices.